 The mission of the Physics Department works in concert with the mission of the College and begins with the cultivation of a love for learning and an appreciation of the inherent beauty in the study of the natural world.
-The department serves three populations of students each with specific goals; (1) Physics and Physics Education majors, (2) majors in the departments of Biology, Chemistry, Mathematics, and Computing and Information Systems, as well as students in the 3-2 Engineering program, and (3) non-science majors.
-The Department's mission is to prepare Physics and Physics Education majors by developing skills in experimental, theoretical, and computational physics so our students are prepared to enter graduate programs in Physics and related fields (for example, Astrophysics, Material Science, and Engineering), obtain a professional and/or technical position in industry, or teach at the high school level.
+The department serves three populations of students each with specific goals; (1) Physics and Physics Education majors, (2) majors in the departments of Biology, Chemistry, Mathematics, and Computing and Information Systems, Integrated Sciences, Health Science, and (3) non-science majors.
+The Department's mission is to prepare Physics and Physics Education majors by developing skills in experimental and theoretical physics so that our students are prepared to enter graduate programs in Physics and related fields (for example, Astrophysics, Material Science, and Engineering), obtain a professional and/or technical position in industry, or teach at the high school level.

-For students majoring in other departments within the Herbert W. Boyer School of Natural Sciences, Mathematics, and Computing, the Department's mission is to develop the ability to apply the experimental, theoretical, and computational principles of Physics to their specific disciplines.
+For students majoring in other departments within the Herbert W. Boyer School of Natural Sciences, Mathematics, and Computing, the Department's mission is to develop the ability to apply the experimental and theoretical principles of Physics to their specific disciplines.
 The Department's mission is to fulfill the goals of the core curriculum for students who are non-science majors by promoting scientific literacy, developing a familiarity with the scientific method, and creating an awareness of the impact of science on society.
 For all students, the Department's mission is to stress the conceptual understanding of Physics through discussion, demonstration, and experimentation and to develop the ability of the students to effectively communicate their understanding to others.

 Two alternative programs are available.
-The program leading to a B.S. degree in Physics is for students who wish to continue their education in graduate school or to directly pursue careers in the private sector.
-The Physics Education program certifies students for careers as secondary school physics teachers.
+The program leading to a B.S. degree in Physics is for students who wish to continue their education in graduate school or to directly pursue careers in government or the private sector.
+The Physics Education program prepares students for certification for careers as secondary school physics teachers.
 Students must contact the Education Department Chairperson for admission to the certification program.